bkocis/DRLND_Pr_1_Navigation/report.md

 Implementation of dueling and double DQN resulted only in a slight improvement in solving the environment, when both were used together.

+Replay buffer size experiments show that that size of the memory buffer for storing the experience tuples has to be around 1e5.
+Interestingly, higher values for the buffer size (1e8) did not improve the overall agent performance.

 The results of the agent training models are compared in the end using the `test(agent)` method (see Fig.2.).
 The rolling mean value of the episode average scores have been calculated for each of the experiments.
-The results show that indeed the best performing agent is trained with the eps_decay value of 0.98 (marked with purple line in the plot).
+The results show that indeed the best performing agent is trained with the eps_decay value of 0.98 ( e5 marked with purple line in the plot).

 <img src="./assets/agent_comparison.png">

 __Fig__.__2__ Comparison of test run of the agents trained in the experiments.
 The plot shows the rolling mean value of the average scores in end of episodes.

-Replay buffer size experiments show that that size of the memory buffer for storing the experience tuples has to be around 1e5.
-Interestingly, higher values for the buffer size (1e8) did not improve the overall agent performance.

 Log of the experiments: